 It’s shown below gracing the patio of El Montero restaurant in Mexico.
 Did you know that this cactus was used by Mexican landowners to designate property lines?
 [Photograph by Matthew Williams]

 Cactus can be the perfect solution for hot, dry climates where they grow naturally.
 There’s nothing like the modern feel that a row of 20 feet tall cacti provides.
-Especially when used to enhance the architecture of a home. [photo by Bill Timmerman, from The Construction Zone]
+Especially when used to enhance the architecture of a home.
+If you want to choose an artificial option it won’t be easy to find a 20-foot option.
+Still, there are some available such as this 31-inch fake cactus that would be a perfect privacy plant for a balcony or window. [photo by Bill Timmerman, from The Construction Zone]

 Privacy Plant #3: Boxwood